|

 The photos and maps below should help you through this new crossing.

-Border violence involving tourists dramatically decreased in the Tijuana area in 2009, 2010 and even more in 2011.
-So far in 2012 there have been no reports on any issues.
+Border violence involving tourists has continued to dramatically decline in the Tijuana area.
+2012 and so far in 2013 there have been no reports on any issues.

 Entering Baja if you cross the border and take the direct route to the toll freeway to Ensenada you are very unlikely to have any problems.